Hulu Japan: Founding and establishment

+Acquisition by Nippon

-On February 28, 2014, Nippon TV announced that it would acquire Hulu's Japan market operations from Hulu, LLC for an undisclosed amount; the new company, HJ Holdings GK, established by Hulu LCC through a corporate separation, will become a subsidiary of Nippon TV.
-"I’m confident that the Hulu business in Japan is in very good hands, and Nippon TV will take the service to new heights, with the added benefit of allowing us to focus on our growing business here in the U.S." said Hulu CEO Mike Hopkins.
-Even after the acquisition by Nippon TV, Hulu continued to distribute works from NHK, TBS Television, and TV Tokyo on its platform.
+On February 27, 2014, Nippon Television Network Corporation acquired Hulu's Japanese business from Hulu, LLC for an undisclosed amount; the new company, HJ Holdings GK, established by Hulu, LLC through a corporate separation, would become a subsidiary of Nippon TV.
+The service would continue to license and retain the "Hulu" brand and technology in Japan under a subsidiary of Nippon as part of a separate agreement.
+After the acquisition of the service Hulu Japan's Vice Chairman Masafumi Funakoshi would state that he was aiming for the service to reach ¥150 billion in revenue by 2020.
+Even after the acquisition by Nippon TV, Hulu Japan continued to distribute programming from NHK, TBS Television, Fuji Television, and TV Tokyo on its platform with Fuji Television content being part of a sharing agreement.

-In March 2015, the service surpassed 1 million members.

 In June 2015, Hulu Japan released its first original drama series, The Last Cop, a remake of the German drama series Der letzte Bulle.
 In October, a sequel drama series was co-produced with Nippon TV and broadcast on Nippon TV.
-A sequel was released in theaters on May 3, 2017 as Last Cop The Movie and grossed 400 million yen at the box office.
+A sequel was released in theaters on May 3, 2017, as Last Cop The Movie and grossed 400 million yen at the box office.

-On April 1st, 2017, HJ Holdings GK changed its corporate structure and became a KK through organizational restructuring.
+On February 16, 2016, Hulu Japan announced that it had signed an exclusive contract with the American cable channel HBO for a subscription video on demand (SVOD) service in Japan.

-On May 8, 2017, Hulu Japan announced its renewa.
-The reason for the renewal was that, despite Nippon TV's acquisition of Hulu Japan, Hulu Japan's distribution system was common with that of the U.S., and thus could not undergo Japan-specific modifications.
-In addition, the URL of "hulu.jp" has been changed to "happyon.jp".
+On May 8, 2017, Nippon TV announced a revamp of Hulu Japan streaming service with the reasoning for the revamp being that, despite Nippon TV's acquisition of Hulu Japan, Hulu Japan's distribution system was common with that of the United States, and thus could not undergo Japan-specific modifications.
+In addition, the URL of "hulu.jp" has been changed to "happyon.jp" which was later revert back to "hulu.jp" in 2019.
 The reason for the change was to reduce risk during the system migration, and to make the transition without stopping the service.
 This sudden change in the URL made users anxious that the name of the service might be changed, or that the service structure might be drastically altered.

-On May 17, the renewal took place, but the service could not be used properly for several days.
+On May 17, 2017, the revamp took place, but the service could not be used properly for several days.
 Also, without notice, changes were made to the copyright protection rules, and some users who had externally connected their displays were unable to view the service.
 This situation caused Hulu to offer users "Hulu 1 month free ticket", "Amazon gift certificate (1000 yen)" or "iTunes code (1000 yen)", and also caused the first decrease in users since the acquisition.

-On May 16, 2017, Hulu Japan announced that it had 1,551,595 paid subscribers in March.
-In July 2017, however, the service announced that subscribers fell by 3,787 to 1,547,812 in June.

-In July 2017, HJ Holdings conducted a third-party allotment of shares with Hulu LCC, Yahoo!
-Japan, Toho, Yomiuri TV, and Chukyo TV as subscribers.
-The purpose was to strengthen the management foundation and enable the production and procurement of more attractive content and significantly improve promotional capabilities.
+In July 2017, Hulu Japan conducted a third-party allotment of shares with Yahoo!
+Japan, Toho, Yomiuri TV, and Chukyo TV as subscribers of the service with the purpose being to strengthen the management foundation and enable the production and procurement of more attractive content and significantly improve promotional capabilities.